jpsca/sqla-wrapper/README.rst

 :copyright: 2012-2015 by `Juan-Pablo Scaletti <http://jpscaletti.com>`_.

+Some of the code was extracted and adapted from `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`_

-:copyright: 2010 by Armin Ronacher.
+:copyright: 2010-2014 by Armin Ronacher.

 :license: BSD, see LICENSE for more details.